jgero/dotfiles/README.md

 # Dotfiles

-System flake for my Dell XPS.
+System flake for my systems.

 For a truly reproducible system, and to avoid as much potentially unexpected state as possible, this configuration emulates a temporary root file system by